compose/transporter/README.md

 The `xlog` command is useful for inspecting the current state of the commit log.
-It contains 3 subcommands, `current`, `oldest`, and `offset`, as well as a required flag `-log_dir` which should be the path to where the commit log is stored.
+It contains 3 subcommands, `current`, `oldest`, and `offset`, as well as a required flag `-xlog_dir` which should be the path to where the commit log is stored.

 ***NOTE*** the command should only be run against the commit log when transporter is not actively running.

 ```
-transporter xlog -log_dir=/path/to/dir current
+transporter xlog -xlog_dir=/path/to/dir current
 12345
 ```

 Returns the most recent offset appended to the commit log.

 ```
-transporter xlog -log_dir=/path/to/dir oldest
+transporter xlog -xlog_dir=/path/to/dir oldest
 0
 ```

 Returns the oldest offset in the commit log.

 ```
-transporter xlog -log_dir=/path/to/dir show 0
+transporter xlog -xlog_dir=/path/to/dir show 0
 offset    : 0
 timestamp : 2017-05-16 11:00:20 -0400 EDT
 mode      : COPY